Cylinder maps of algebraic cycles on cubic hypersurfaces: Introduction

-Our result could apply to the integral analog of the Tate conjecture for $1$-cycles on $F(X)$.
-To be precise, let $k$ be a finitely generated field with characteritic different than $2$ and $3$, we prove the cycle class map
+We verify Schoen's integral Tate conjecture for variety of lines on a smooth cubic fourfold. \begin{corollary}[=Theorem~\ref{ITC}] Let \(k\) be a finitely generated field of characteristic different from $2$ and $3$.
+Let \(X\) be a smooth cubic fourfold over \(k\).
+Then the cycle class map~\eqref{lim-int-Tate} for one-cycles on \(F(X)\) is surjective. \end{corollary}

-is surjective for all prime numbers $\ell\neq \Char k$, see Corollary \ref{ITC}.
-Actually, this statement is predicted to be true in general.
-As an evidence, if $k$ is a finite field, C. Schoen proved that (\ref{lim-int-Tate}) is surjective for $r=\dim Y-1$ if the Tate conjecture holds for divisors on surfaces over finite extensions of $k$, see \cite[Theorem 0.5]{int-Tate}